Thunderdome (music festival): Albums

-The Thunderdome CD-series began in 1993.
-Originally the CD-albums were released by Arcade Records.
-According to ID&T and Arcade "more than 1.500.000 Thunderdome albums" had been sold worldwide by 1995.
-In 2000 no album was released since ID&T took a break from the Thunderdome concept.
-From 2001 onwards the albums were released by ID&T's own record label, and from 2004 onwards by Universal In 2008 the series was handed over to Dance-Tunes.
+The Thunderdome CD series began in 1993.
+Originally, the CD albums were released by Arcade Records.
+According to ID&T and Arcade, "more than 1.500.000 Thunderdome albums" had been sold worldwide by 1995.
+In 2000, no album was released since ID&T took a break from the Thunderdome concept.
+From 2001 onwards, the albums were released by ID&T's own record label, and, from 2004 onwards, by Universal In 2008, the series was handed over to Dance-Tunes.

-The last Thunderdome compilation album is named "High Voltage", and was released on 2 October 2020.

-In 1998 there was an attempt to launch a separate Thunderdome series in the US under the Arcade America label, but only one album was released.
+In 1998, there was an attempt to launch a separate Thunderdome series in the US under the Arcade America label, but only one album was released.